 Benefits of Telecommuting

 Employers also reap substantial rewards from properly implemented telecommuting policies.
-Studies of telecommuting over the past two decades have consistently shown that such policies increase productivity by 10 to 15 percent, while cutting down on office expenses and employee absenteeism.
+Several studies of telecommuting over the past two decades have consistently shown that such policies increase productivity by 10 to 15 percent, while cutting down on office expenses and employee absenteeism.
 Meanwhile, telecommuting is a virtually free benefit to employees that can help with retention while reducing burnout.

 Telecommuting as a Reasonable Accommodation